PaulChristophel/docs/salt-training-step-by-step.md

 Goals for training:
 * Successfully deploy a SALT minion
+* Successfully deploy Chrony to a SALT minion
+* Successfully deploy FireEye to a SALT minion
-* Successfully deploy fireeye to a SALT minion
+* Successfully deploy Qualis to a SALT minion

 ## Pre-requisites